nswa17/utab-api-server/INSTRUCTIONS.md

-﻿# Utab
+﻿# UTab

-**Utab** is a online tab software for all debates.
+**UTab** is a online tab software for all debates.
-This document describes Web API interface for utab.
+This document describes Web API interface for UTab.

 ## API Version